Testing MCAR via covariances: Extending the U-statistic framework to partially observed variables: Conclusion and outlook

-In this paper, we have developed an generalization of a MCAR test by Aleksić \cite{aleksic2024novel}, that is able to utilize the data from partially observed variables.
-In an extensive simulation study, the test was compared to the test that it generalizes, but mainly to Little's MCAR test, that is still the most widely used MCAR test in practice.

-The novel test outperformed Little's MCAR test in the majority of the studied scenarios, especially those more common in practice, such as moderate missingness rates and a large number of variables.
-The novel test had better type I error control, better power performance, and appeared more robust to the assumption of finite fourth moments of the data, in those cases where both tests performed satisfactory.
-In the case of infinite fourth moments combined with the undetectable alternative, both novel and Little's test performed unexpectedly in terms of power, and experienced the power that decreases with the increase of missingness rate.
-Finally, the novel test, unlike Little's, did not suffer from a loss of power with increasing dimensionality.
+The paper introduced an improved statistical test for assessing the MCAR assumption.
+Across all of the examined scenarios, particularly those that are more likely to arise in practice, such as cases with moderate missingness rates and large number of variables, the proposed test consistently outperformed Little’s MCAR test.
+In these settings, it demonstrated superior control of the type I error rate, higher statistical power, and greater robustness to {violations of the assumption of finite fourth moments}, provided that both tests performed satisfactorily.
+In situations involving infinite fourth moments combined with the alternatives that are more difficult to detect, both the novel test and Little’s test exhibited unexpected behavior.
+Specifically, their power declined as the missingness rate increased, which {was unexpected}.

+However, in contrast to Little’s test, the novel test did not exhibit a substantial loss of power as dimensionality increased, indicating that it performs more reliably in high-dimensional settings.
+This stability suggests that the novel test may be better suited for modern applications involving large number of variables relative to the sample size, where traditional methods often struggle.
+A natural direction for future research would be to investigate the asymptotic properties of the proposed test, as well as Little’s test, as the dimension grows.
+In particular, it would be of interest to derive their asymptotic distributions when the dimension tends to infinity: either at the same rate as, faster than, or slower than the sample size.

-Regarding the Remark \ref{remark_transform}, one potential way of improvement would be to replace the covariance, which is a measure of linear dependence, with some other discrepancy measure that characterizes dependence, or is closely related to it.
-We hope for this to be one of our goals for future research.
+With regard to Remark \ref{remark_transform}, another possible direction for further improvement would be to replace the covariance, which is used in the current formulation as a measure of linear dependence, with an alternative discrepancy measure that {either characterizes dependence or is more closely related to it}. {This is a potential goal for future research.}

+\cite{heinze2024phases} proposed four phases of methodological research that, although developed {primarily} for the biostatistical framework, are broadly relevant across statistics.
+Their brief overview is as follows.
+Phase I involves the theoretical development of a new method.
+Phase II focuses on empirical evaluation in a narrow setting.
+Phase III includes validation across diverse scenarios and the creation of {user-friendly} software implementations of the proposed methods.
+Phase IV aims for comprehensive understanding of the method, including knowing when it is preferred or not, identifying common pitfalls, and developing practical diagnostics of whether the assumptions of the method are met.